iWinston/typeorm-plus/docs/delete-query-builder.md

     .execute();
 ```

-This is the most efficient in terms of performance way to delete things from your database.
+This is the most efficient way in terms of performance to delete entities from your database.